yzion10/Python_Git_Jenkins_Docker_K8S_Project/README.md

 9. Test dockerized app - will run the docker_backend_testing.py
 10. Clean container - will call docker-compose down and delete local image
 11. Deploy Helm Chart - deploy the service and run the container based on what we defined in the helm package files
-12. Write Service URL Into File - this stage will write into file (k8s_url.txt) the url service were create by the helm package
+12. Write Service URL Into File - this stage will write into file (k8s_url.txt) the url service were create by the helm package.
+    Because the cmd window stays open and not closed after the command: "minikube service flaskchart --url >k8s_url.txt" this job is disabled and the url will exposed and run by the minikube tunnel (see prerequisites installations).
+    The K8S_backend_testing.py tests the flask server according to this url ('http://127.0.0.1:5000/users/1')
-13. Test deployed app – will run the K8S_backend_testing.py
+14. Test deployed app – will run the K8S_backend_testing.py
-14. Clean HELM environment – will call HELM delete
+15. Clean HELM environment – will call HELM delete

 *************************************************************************************************************************
 A simple batch commands to test the docker steps locally (without pipeline) on cmd. (run it according to this steps):